Sand Dunes State Forest

 • Sand Dunes has something for everyone.
 The 225-acre Bob Dunn Recreation Area, nestled within the forest, holds a 36-unit Ann Lake Campground and Day-Use including the Sand Dunes Horse Camp which is busy on summer weekends.

 • Sand Dunes consists of oak savanna forest and prairie and 2,700 acres of pine plantation on rolling terrain.
-It provides beautiful areas for many recreational activities, such as horseback riding, snowmobiling, hunting, swimming, panfish fishing on Ann Lake, camping, hiking, and cross-country skiing.
+It provides beautiful areas for many recreational activities, such as horseback riding, snowmobiling, snowshoeing, hunting, swimming, panfish fishing on Ann Lake, camping and hiking.

 • Over the next 30-50 years, parts of Sand Dunes State Forest will undergo changes.
 To better support a variety of rare plant and animal species found in this forest, areas of planted pines will gradually give way to oak savanna and prairie.
 The DNR has formed a "Stakeholder Advisory Group" to provide feedback and advice on managing the Sand Dunes State Forest.
 Members of the group include local landowners and others interested in forestry, ecology, recreation, wildlife, and land management.
 Sand Dunes State Forest Stakeholder Advisory Group »

 Boat Ramp Nearby